dfernandezm/GraffiTab-Backend/digitalOcean/provision/load-balancer/load-balancer.md

 * Store all the `.pem`,`.crt`,`.key` in a safe place

 * Configure HAProxy using the configuration file outlined above, substituting the placeholders with the right values

+## Troubleshooting

+### Logging

+Logging to `/var/log/haproxy.log` might not work first time.
+Check the version of `rsyslog` is at least `7.4.4` and the configuration files under `/etc/rsyslog.conf` and `/etc/rsyslog.d/49-haproxy.conf` look like the provided ones.
+Restart both `haproxy` and `rsyslog` services for the changes to take effect.

+Logs for HAProxy should be in `/var/log/haproxy.log`

 ## Add swap